Amazon Labor Day Sale: Take Up to 50% Off Activewear and Athleisure

 A cropped crewneck sweatshirt from the Amazon sale to wear over everything -- leggings, sweatpants, jeans, you name it.

-A guy can never have too many t-shirts!
-This polyester range has a new, shaped hem.
+A guy can never have too many T-shirts!
+This new polyester option has a streamlined fit.

 Take on the waves in this basic wetsuit top from the Amazon sales event.

-Go for a dip in these trunks that also help protect the wearer from sun rays.
+Go for a dip in these trunks that also help block sunrays.

 These easy-going nylon shorts are great for jogging or chilling out.